wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 ## Change the size of the virtual machine used for each role

 You can set the virtual machine size for each role.
 You can only set this size for all service configurations.
 If you select a smaller machine size, then less CPU cores, memory and local disk storage is allocated.
 The allocated bandwidth is also smaller.
-For more information about these sizes and the resources allocated, see [Sizes for Cloud Services](/documentation/articles/cloud-services-sizes-specs).
+For more information about these sizes and the resources allocated, see <!-- deleted by customization [Sizes --><!-- keep by customization: begin --> [Configure Sizes <!-- keep by customization: end --> for Cloud <!-- deleted by customization Services](/documentation/articles/cloud-services-sizes-specs) --><!-- keep by customization: begin --> Services](https://msdn.microsoft.com/zh-cn/library/azure/ee814754) <!-- keep by customization: end -->.

 The resources required for each virtual machine in Azure affects the cost of running your cloud service in Azure.
-For more information about Azure Billing, see [Understand your bill for Windows Azure](/documentation/articles/billing-understand-your-bill).
+For more information about Azure Billing, see [Understand <!-- deleted by customization your --><!-- keep by customization: begin --> Your <!-- keep by customization: end --><!-- deleted by customization bill for Windows Azure](/documentation/articles/billing-understand-your-bill) --><!-- keep by customization: begin --> Azure Bill](/documentation/articles/billing-understand-your-bill) <!-- keep by customization: end -->.

 ### To change the size of the virtual machine